Shuruqa/fuzzy-guacamole/README.md

 ### Acknowledgement
 - The design templates have been developed by Rakesh Kumar
-- All thanks to Anand Yadav-- @anandy075
+- Thanks to Anand Yadav-- @anandy075

 ### License
 [MIT](https://choosealicense.com/licenses/mit/)